 During this prayer, the most amazing thing is said, before the incense grains are put in the candle.
 The glory of salvation, the sureness of the Risen Lord, is so great that even the sin which made it necessary is called a happy thing!
 Wow.
 O felix culpa quae talem et tantum meruit habere redemptorem -- O happy fault, that merited to have such and so great a Redeemer!

 The second part is a series of twelve readings, or prophecies, which are a reader's digest version of the Hebrew Scriptures, outlining the faithfulness of God from Genesis 1 and Creation through Noah, Abraham, Moses, and the Prophets.
 Unfortunately, in the modern revisionist liturgies the readings are often cut down from twelve to seven, and sometimes from even that to four, but always include the Passover and crossing the Red Sea.

 As if we had something better to do than hear salvation history from start to finish once a year to prepare to celebrate the fulfillment in the Resurrection.
-As if the Passover and Red Sea passages are essentials and the rest can be skipped.
+As if the Passover and Red Sea passages are essentials and the rest can be skipped if it makes the service "too long".
 It's all essential -- when the church defined the Bible, did it say while these are the books you can rely on, if it's getting a little long for you, just skip over some of it?

 The third part is the blessing of the baptismal font and water, the sprinkling of the people with some of the blessed water in remembrance of their Baptism, and then the Baptism of any new converts, and finally all recite the Litany of the Saints.